Yuyz0112/vue-type-check/README.md

 ## How it works

-Currently the implementation is heavily based on vetur's awesome [Interpolation feature](https://vuejs.github.io/vetur/interpolation.html).
+Currently, the implementation is heavily based on vetur's awesome [interpolation feature](https://vuejs.github.io/vetur/interpolation.html).

+If you are interested in the design decisions and the attempts on other approaches, they can be found in [this post](http://www.myriptide.com/vue-type-check/).